coolcrowd/worker-service/api.md

     + answerId: 13 (number, required) - the answerId from the answersToRate
     + feedback: the knock knock joke was not easy to understand (string) - feedback for the worker rated
     + constraints: [11,28] (array[number]) - the ids of the constraints violated

-+ Parameters
-    + workerId: 1882 (required, number) - The worker-id is used by CrowdControl to identify the individual worker.
-An worker-id can be obtained by either calling GET /next or if the platform needs an email through POST emails.

 ### Submit a rating [POST]